epsooraj/boilerplate/README.md

 # Boilerplates of major Frameworks

-Aim of the project is to have an upto date boilerplate for frameworks and tools such as Webpack, React etc.
+Aim of the project is to keep boilerplates for frameworks and tools such as Webpack, React etc.

 ## Currently in the bucket